postlund/pyatv/docs/development/scan_pair_and_connect.md

 # Scan for a specific device by IP (unicast)
 atvs = scan(loop, hosts=['10.0.0.1'])

-# Only scan for MRP capable devices
+# Only scan for MRP services
 atvs = scan(loop, protocol=Protocol.MRP)

+# Include both MRP and AirPlay
+atvs = scan(loop, protocol={Protocol.MRP, Protocol.AirPlay})
 ```

 A list is always returned, even if a filter is applied.
 See
 {% include api i="conf.AppleTV" %} for what you can do with a configuration
 (e.g. extract deep sleep state or available services).

+When scanning for one or more protocols with `protocols`, only the listed
+protocols are added to the configuration regardless if more protocols are
+supported.

 ## Pairing